charmoniumQ/charmonium.cache/docsrc/tutorial.rst

 fine_grain_eviction=True)``.
 This is useful if the cache would run out of memory without an eviction.

-By default, the cache only stores a hash of the keys, which is faster and smaller.
-Set ``memoize(..., lossy_compression=False)`` to store the whole keys (useful for debugging).

 Be aware of ``memoize(..., verbose=True|False)``.
 If verbose is enabled, the cache will emit a report at process-exit saying how much time was saved.
 This is useful to determine if caching is "worth it."